 - Atrial flutter/fibrillation causes abnormal QRS complexes and irregular R-R intervals.

-- Cardioversion may be the best option, as conventional drugs such as digoxin, beta-blockers, or calcium-channel blockers, may paradoxically increase the ventricular rate, with risk of ventricular fibrillation.
+- Cardioversion may be the best option, as conventional drugs may paradoxically increase the ventricular rate, with risk of ventricular fibrillation.

 Long-term maintenance treatment